Who Made Who (song)

-"Who Made Who" is a song and a single by the Australian hard rock band AC/DC, taken from their 1986 album, Who Made Who.
+"Who Made Who" is a song by the Australian hard rock band AC/DC, released as the lead single from their 1986 soundtrack album, Who Made Who.
 The 12-inch single format of the single features an extended mix of the song and can be found in the Deluxe Edition of AC/DC's Backtracks Boxset, on Disc 1, Studio Rarities.
 It was one of only three new tracks on Who Made Who, because the album is not only a soundtrack to Stephen King's Maximum Overdrive, but a compilation album featuring tracks from previous albums.
 The other two new tracks were instrumentals.
 "Who Made Who" reached number nine in Australia, number one in Finland, and number 23 on the US Billboard Album Rock Tracks chart.

 In addition to the song itself, "Who Made Who" has also been played live, mostly throughout the subsequent world tour and the Blow Up Your Video World Tour.
 It was also played live with replacement drummer Chris Slade throughout The Razors Edge World Tour, and with drummer Phil Rudd (who returned to the band in 1994 after being fired from the group 11 years prior) for only one gig at the opening night of the Ballbreaker World Tour in Greensboro, North Carolina, after which the song was dropped and has not been played live since.
 A live version was released on the 1992 album AC/DC Live.